 8. You get to meet the passionate people!

 That’s why I strive to be a locavore.
 Why roving?
-We’ve always traveled and moved a lot.
-Shortly before I started this blog, Peter, Jack and I moved from rural Maryland to Alabama.
-A year later, we flew to Rome to spend the year living at the American Academy and making short trips all around on the high speed trains, taking in the landscape and the art, history, and food that grows from it.
-In Rome, I enjoyed both shopping at the open air markets and cooking with the amazingly fresh Italian ingredients, as well as enjoying the delicious meals and gardens of the Rome Sustainable Food Project, located at the Academy.
+We’ve traveled and moved a lot.
+Shortly before I started this blog, we moved from rural Maryland to Alabama.
+A year later, we moved to Rome, where I enjoyed both shopping at the open air markets and cooking with the amazingly fresh Italian ingredients, as well as enjoying the delicious meals and gardens of the Rome Sustainable Food Project, located at the American Academy.
 Jack had his own culinary adventures at Scuola Arcobaleno (Rainbow School) where they served big bowls of delicious pasta or risotto every day for lunch, and where the children tended a playground vegetable garden.

 While in Rome, I did some volunteer work as a writer for Bioversity International–in particular, their campaign Diversity for Life, which fosters education about agricultural biodiversity and the value of traditional foodways.
 The world’s diet is becoming more homogeneous and less nutritious, as old knowledge and traditional crops are lost.
 Bioversity is doing everything they can to push back against this enormous tide.
 It was exciting to be involved.